 With a high-revving V6 that pulls well past 7000 rpm, the Infiniti FX35 will reach 60 mph in a shade more than 6 seconds, even with all-wheel drive.
 The romping V8 FX50 will cover it in a bit more than 5 seconds.

-Although both engines spin freely and make more horsepower than torque (and run on premium unleaded), the V8 is the smoother of the two and with the seven-speed automatics one is never at a loss for propulsion.
-The competing X6's 3-liter twin-turbo inline six is quicker, more flexible and smoother than the FX35 and we expect the twin-turbo V8 X6 will outrun the FX50.
-However, you will rarely get to use the full performance of any of them on most roads, and the X6 tends to run $10,000-15,000 more than the FX.
+Both engines spin freely and make more horsepower than torque (and run on premium unleaded), but the V8 is the smoother of the two and with the 7-speed automatics one is never at a loss for propulsion.
+The competing X6's 3-liter twin-turbo inline-6 is quicker, more flexible and smoother than the FX35 and we expect the twin-turbo V8 X6 will outrun the FX50.
+However, you will rarely get to use the full performance of any of them on most roads, and the X6 costs more.

-Both seven-speed automatics do everything they should, with quick gear changes up or down that have a reassuring firmness when you're in a hurry and more muted silkiness at slower speeds.
-They offer downshift rev-matching for smoothness and reduced wear on car and occupants, a snow mode, and two overdrive ratios for relaxed highway cruising (and fuel mileage that's generally better than in the previous-generation FX, in spite of added power.)
-When run in manual mode, nether transmission will downshift automatically, even if you floor the throttle in top gear.
+The 7-speed automatics do everything they should, with quick gear changes up or down that have a reassuring firmness when you're in a hurry and more muted silkiness at slower speeds.
+They offer downshift rev-matching for smoothness and reduced wear on car and occupants, a Snow mode, and two overdrive ratios for relaxed highway cruising (and fuel mileage that's generally better than in the previous-generation FX, in spite of added power.)
+When run in Manual mode, nether transmission will downshift automatically, even if you floor the throttle in top gear.

 The available all-wheel-drive system works without any driver input or feedback; it puts power to the ground in the most efficient manner, and if that isn't enough the traction control helps out.
 Though they have 7 inches of ground clearance, these machines are not designed for off-road travel and anything more than a damp beach is asking a lot.